 Mould is a common cause of bad odour in a bathroom.
 It can also be a health concern.
 While you may think spotting mould is easy, mould can often be difficult to analyse.
 It may be overlooked or mistaken for dirt.
 You may notice speckles of black along your bathroom ceiling, for example.
 If these marks resurface after cleaning and seem to expand, you may have a mould problem.
+If you want to know more on how to identify, remove and prevent the mould, you can read complete guide in this link https://www.tipsbulletin.com/how-to-get-rid-of-mold/.
 To clean up mould, there are some ways given in these link www.wikihow.com/Remove-Bathroom-Mold.

 If you feel after following these 8 tips, bad odour is not getting removed from your bathroom and also it is getting smellier, there might be some other reason which is related to your plumbing lines – maybe there is cracked pipe or broken ones or any conceal leakage.
 You need to get your bathroom thoroughly inspected, to know if there is a problem with the pipes and the drains.
 It will help you to avoid Damp/ Seepage related issues in future if any concealed leakage or cracked pipe or any source of moisture is detected, you can go through our article to know about other causes, symptoms, potential future issues and solution related to Damp/ Seepage.
 Visit our page: www.macj-abuyerschoice.com/damp-seepage-assessment-with-solutions-through-thermal-imaging-technology.